AAV-VirginiaTech/AAV_GCS/README.md

 ### Converting Mission Data

-Once the mission data is received, run the interop.py file and paste in the mission data dictionary.
-This should result in multiple files that can be uploaded to mission planner.
+Once the mission data is received, run the **interop.py** file and paste in the mission data dictionary.
+This should result in multiple files that can be uploaded to Mission Planner.

 ### Submitting Data to Interoperability